 Recruiter Productivity Tip #3: Know Limitations Within the Data

 Mark McFarland, Senior Manager of Talent Acquisition at Relativity, believes that every good recruiter needs to be a good sourcer as well — even though his team has dedicated sourcers.
 But he doesn’t use time-to-fill as a performance metric.
 His recruiters are focused on quality of hire and work with the business to ensure they are given the time to find quality candidates to be assessed.
 Why?
 Because time-to-hire can be a limiting metric if it’s the only thing you are looking at.

 Instead, the team at Relativity use a key hires model to report to the C-level.
 Recruiters provide a roll up of activity and status of the search on a weekly basis, which is then viewed by leadership.
 Their Chief People Officer regularly discusses with executives the updates on key hires, and reminds them of the commitments they need to make to assist in finding talent for the business and help to set recruiters up for success.

-	Final Thoughts: Measuring Recruiting Productivity
+Final Thoughts: Measuring Recruiter Productivity

-	It takes having the right systems and tools in place and data at your fingertips to ensure your team is set up for success.
+It takes having the right recruiting software and tools in place and data at your fingertips to ensure your team is set up for success.
 Implementing scorecards to ensure you can forecast like a sales leader and add predictability to your hiring will show leaders within your organization that you are proactive at mitigating risk and looking out for your team and the company.
 Also, ensuring your candidates (or customers) have a positive experience can help reduce gaps.